Smatek1001/AI_DnD/Characters/NPCs/Farmer_Gildas.md

 * **Other Affiliations:** Member of the local farming community.

 ## VII.
 Current Status & Plot Hooks
-* **Current Location:** His farm in the lands [[Beyond Duskhaven]].
+* **Current Location:** His farm in the lands [[Locations/Beyond_Duskhaven|Beyond Duskhaven]].
 * **Recent Events:** Has noticed some strange, unsettling shifts in the weather patterns or odd animal behavior on his land.
-* **Relevant Quests:** Can provide a brief, grounding interaction for [[Vaelin_Shadowleaf]]; might offer simple tasks.
+* **Relevant Quests:** Can provide a brief, grounding interaction for [[Characters/PCs/Vaelin_Shadowleaf|Vaelin Shadowleaf]]; might offer simple tasks.
-* **Potential Plot Hooks:** (Dream-Only) Gildas might appear in a dream to offer cryptic advice or a symbolic warning related to nature or corruption; he could be a symbol of the simple life [[Vaelin_Shadowleaf]] secretly yearns for, or a victim of an external threat that touches even the quiet countryside.
+* **Potential Plot Hooks:** (Dream-Only) Gildas might appear in a dream to offer cryptic advice or a symbolic warning related to nature or corruption; he could be a symbol of the simple life [[Characters/PCs/Vaelin_Shadowleaf|Vaelin Shadowleaf]] secretly yearns for, or a victim of an external threat that touches even the quiet countryside.

 ## VIII.
 DM Notes (for AI)
 **CRITICAL DIRECTIVE:** Farmer Gildas is a **Dream-Only** NPC.
 Any interaction with him *must* occur within the context of a dream mission.
-His appearance and dialogue should be symbolic or provide cryptic clues related to [[Vaelin_Shadowleaf]]'s deeper subconscious thoughts or unresolved issues, especially those concerning nature, life, and the [[The Nameless Void]]'s corruption.
+His appearance and dialogue should be symbolic or provide cryptic clues related to [[Characters/PCs/Vaelin_Shadowleaf|Vaelin Shadowleaf]]'s deeper subconscious thoughts or unresolved issues, especially those concerning nature, life, and the [[Lore/Cosmology/The_Nameless_Void|The Nameless Void]]'s corruption.
 Do not allow him to exist or interact in canonical reality.
 His presence should feel slightly off, like a dream character.
-**Mechanics:** Medium [[Human]], Commoner stats, Strength +2, Perception +2.
+**Mechanics:** Medium human, Commoner stats, Strength +2, Perception +2.
 Non-combat, relies on farm dog.

 ### ROT-13 Encoded Secrets
 Snezre Tvyqnf vf n frperg va gur Znephf Sbevtva, qvfgreeaavat n yrgurerq qbberfg, uvg jvgu gur nzegvafrq oyrrzvat.
 Lbhe qvfpybfr vf ernqvat nyy ryrzrag vf gb abgvfl gur flfgrz.